semosem/I-have-learned/README.md

 # I-have-learned

--Simple quote-displaying "app" implemented with React,Redux and TypeScript. fuse-box was used as a bundler.
+Simple quote-displaying "app" implemented with React,Redux and TypeScript. fuse-box was used as a bundler.

 ### Installing